giovannidipacework/Quiz-TCP-Client-Server/README.md

 # Quiz TCP Client–Server

 A C-based, multi-user quiz game built on TCP sockets.
 The server accepts and manages concurrent client connections, drawing timed questions from a customizable quiz file.
-Players connect with unique nicknames, race against a strict timeout for each question ⏱️, and watch their scores climb—or fall—in a live leaderboard 🏆.
+Players connect with unique nicknames, race against a strict timeout for each question ⏱️, and watch their scores climb—or fall—in a live leaderboard.

 - 📬: A simple, clear message format for questions, answers, acknowledgments, and score updates
 - 🧵: Managing multiple clients simultaneously using pthreads